Lynnesbian/love-linux-builder-mirror/Getting Started.md

    Please be a nice citizen of the internet and use your own domain name.

  - `game.version`: A version number to display in the application metadata.

+> Note from lynnesbian: These files are **required** to include your game in the Flatpak - without them, the generated Flatpak will just execute löve without running your game, as if you had executed `love` instead of `love game.love`!

 For Snap users there is no inbuilt customisation at the moment.
 You can modify `snap/snap.yaml`.